drwetter/testssl.sh/openssl-bins/openssl-1.0.2-beta1/readme.txt

 for 64Bit:
 --prefix=/usr/ --openssldir=/etc/ssl enable-zlib enable-ssl2 enable-ec_nistp_64_gcc_128 enable-rc5 enable-rc2 enable-gost enable-cms enable-md2 enable-mdc2 enable-rc5 enable-ec enable-ec2m enable-ecdh enable-ecdsa enable-seed enable-idea -Wa,--noexecstack no-dane no-gmp no-jpake no-krb5 no-libunbound no-multiblock no-rfc3779 no-sctp no-shared no-ssl-trace no-store no-zlib-dynamic static-engine

-And: You have to patch the sources, see file vanilla.patch otherwise ypu miss the experimental and some RC4/MD5 cipher suites. "openssl ciphers -V | wc -l" lists for me 112 ciphers as opposed to 82 from Ubuntu or Opensuse.
+And: You have to patch the sources, see file vanilla.patch otherwise you miss the experimental and some RC4/MD5 cipher suites. "openssl ciphers -V 'ALL:COMPLEMENTOFALL' | wc -l" lists for me 150 ciphers as opposed to 109 from Ubuntu or Opensuse.
+More soon to come!

+Don't use them for other purposes except testing!

 Enjoy,

 Dirk